hrithikthakur/random-walk/task-1/README.md

  * Test setup on remote gpu machine
  * Have a way to log time, so we can compare later
  * Construct a JSON (or JSONs) with the test data required
+ * Do CuPy and Triton implementations so we can compare
+ * Do writeup

 # Task 1